 DISCLAIMER: I do NOT own the Hunger Games.
 Here is something a little cutesy for y'all.
 One-shot.

 Peeta better well be happy about this.
-I'm holding my hair back with one hand and am puking into the toilet with the other holding onto the seat.
+I'm holding my hair back with one hand and puking into the toilet with the other holding onto the seat.
 He's off at his bakery and he'll be back in an hour and now I'm feeling too weak to get mad at him.
-I'm not mad at him, of course, it's more like I feel like I'm having an urge to clip him upside the jaw.
+I'm not mad at him, of course; it's more like I have the urge to clip him upside the jaw.
 That was the puke speaking, of course.
 And fear.
 But even if I did clip him upside the jaw, he'd be so ecstatic by my news that he wouldn't even remember to put some damn ice on himself.

 Peeta Mellark, soon to be father.

 I hurl into the toilet again and barely even hear the sound of the downstairs door opening.
 I hear his voice calling, "Katniss, you home?"